 We recommend Poweramp.
 It’s a great way to enjoy your favorite music, with a ton of options and support for almost any type of file.
-You can’t go wrong with Poweramp.
+You can’t go wrong with it.

 You cannot compile a list of the best apps for movies and TV without mentioning Netflix.
 The service is a social and cultural phenomenon, and the Netflix app is really rather decent.
-The selection is enormous, and the streaming quality is excellent.
-The biggest advantage of this over its rivals though is the ever-increasing selection of exclusive content and Netflix Originals movies and TV shows.
+The selection is enormous and the streaming quality is excellent.
+The biggest advantage of it has over its rivals, however, is the ever-increasing selection of exclusive content and Netflix Originals movies and TV shows.
 You'll need a paid account to watch though, of course.

 Crackle is a hugely popular free app, which is updated monthly with new TV shows and movies.
-Created by Grouper but later bought by Sony, the app features ads which run at regular intervals throughout the content, the trade-off for which is that you get an excellent selection of media and a well-maintained app.
+Created by Grouper but later bought by Sony, the app features ads which run at regular intervals throughout the content.
+The trade-off is that you get an excellent selection of media and a well-maintained app.